 Kansas City Attorney For Whistleblowers’ Rights

-Standing up to an employer to expose corruption or wrongdoing takes courage.
-After all, the people who decide to blow the whistle on a corporation can be putting their income, careers and reputations on the line.
+It takes a lot of courage to stand up to an employer to expose corruption or wrongdoing.
 At LG Law, we understand what is at stake, and we are here to protect you every step of the way.

 If you are considering blowing the whistle on wrongdoing, LG Law can investigate your specific situation, protect your rights and interests, and work with you to build the strongest possible whistleblower case.
 The first step is to put an experienced employment law attorney on your side.

-A whistleblower can be any employee of a public or private business.
+A whistleblower could be an employee of a private business or a public entity.
 This includes the employees of:

 - Public corporations

 Generally, a person becomes a whistleblower by reporting a company’s wrongdoing or illegal activity to a government agency or other party with the authority to investigate or otherwise address the violation.
 In many whistleblower cases, such violations include:

 - Violations of state or federal laws

 - Failure to comply with health and safety regulations, including the regulation of hospitals and clinics

 - Failure to abide by other public policies or local regulations